awgh/madns/README.md

 ```
 ".": {
-        "Redirect": "” // used to forward traffic to another DNS server
+        "Redirect": "8.8.8.8:53" // used to forward traffic to another DNS server, REQUIRES IP address AND port
         "NotifyEmail": "" // the email address to notify when this handler is invoked
      },
 ```
 Now you’ll want to create a subdomain that will trigger when a DNS lookup is performed on it for testing double blind XXE/SQLi/etc. It can be useful to setup an email with a +filterkeyword to make it easier to alert you when you’ve got a successful hit.
 ```
 "your.triggering.domain": {
-        "Redirect": "",
+        "Respond": "192.168.1.1",  // used to respond with a fixed IP address, cannot be used with Redirect. (just IP, no port)
         "NotifyEmail": "youremail+filterkeyword@domain.com"
         }
 ```